Harry, William, and Charles Are Still Feuding—Not Reuniting

 Yet on Thursday evening, less than four days before the most important state occasion seen in Britain in living memory, with the greatest assemblage of foreign heads of state the world has ever known due to take place on British soil, the plans descended into a fancy dress farce as it appeared that Prince Harry had prevailed in an acrimonious row about whether or not he should be allowed to wear his military uniform during at least some of the ceremonies.

-The Daily Mirror’s respected royal correspondent Russell Myers reported that Harry will now, despite many deeply unpopular assurances to the contrary by Charles’ office, be allowed to wear his regimental Blues and Royals uniform to a special vigil for the queen on Saturday.
+The Daily Mirror’s respected royal correspondent Russell Myers reported that Harry will now be allowed to wear his regimental Blues and Royals uniform to a special vigil for the queen on Saturday.

 Myers’ quoted “a royal source” as saying: “Common sense has prevailed.
 It was a ludicrous situation given the Duke of Sussex has served his country and is a highly respected member of the armed forces with everything he has done for veterans.”